awsdocs/amazon-transcribe-developer-guide/doc_source/API_StartTranscriptionJob.md

 Required: No

  ** [TranscriptionJobName](#API_StartTranscriptionJob_RequestSyntax) **   <a name="transcribe-StartTranscriptionJob-request-TranscriptionJobName"></a>
 The name of the job\.
 Note that you can't use the strings "\." or "\.\." by themselves as the job name\.
 The name must also be unique within an AWS account\.
+If you try to create a transcription job with the same name as a previous transcription job you will receive a `ConflictException` error\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`